A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Conclusion

 We demonstrated DNN-MG's ability to generalize to different geometries and the doubling of the Reynolds number for a number of different metrics.
 These included time-local errors, which were decreased by a factor of up to 16 over the coarse solution, and mean velocities, which saw improvements of up to factor 5.
 Because the hybrid method can effectively leverage modern GPUs, the added runtime over the numerical method at the coarse resolution is negligible even with larger neural networks.
 In our experiments, we scaled up to \num{1e6} learnable weights, an order of magnitude more than there are degrees of freedom in our test cases.

-In future work we want to look at transport dominated problems like the shallow-water equations.
+In future work, we plan to look at transport dominated problems like the shallow-water equations.
 More work will also be needed to effectively utilize the corrected solution from previous steps as input to the neural network, which could be more important in this setting.
 Another interesting direction for future research would be to take a more probabilistic approach with diffusion models, especially for chaotic flows.
+Given the promising results of increased patch size, the effect of even larger patches could be explored in conjunction with neural network designs that exploit the internal structure of a patches to keep the computational cost manageable.
+Also, a more comprehensive study of the effects of the jump level would be valuable.